 When the regulations take effect, your profile on Find a Nurse will state that you are “Entitled to Practise with Restrictions.”
 It will include the following description: “This member cannot prescribe controlled substances.
 They have not completed the education needed to do so.”
 This profile notice may take a few days to process.

 At the time the restriction is posted, we will also notify your current employer about the restriction.

 If you complete approved education later on, the restriction will be removed from the register.
-This takes four weeks to process.
+This takes five weeks to process.

 As part of my NP program in another jurisdiction, the curriculum included controlled substances content.
 Would this satisfy the requirement or do I need to complete one of the two approved courses?

 The only NP programs that Council approved as having the controlled substances content integrated into curriculum is Athabasca University and University of Manitoba.
 Controlled substances content has been part of Athabasca University’s NP program since May 2014.
 Council approved University of Manitoba for graduates from Jan.
 2016 onward, which is when controlled substances content was integrated into their curriculum .